hernanceron/kuntur/README.md

-## Kigen Framework
+## Kuntur Framework

 ### Definition
-Kigen is a framework developed by Everis with the objective of demystifying the process of building microservices following the best practices and focusing in modularity.
+Kuntur is a framework developed by Everis with the objective of demystifying the process of building microservices following the best practices and focusing in modularity.

 ### Structure